zaphpa/zaphpa/README.md

 ### License & Credits

 Released under the MIT open source license.
-See LICENSE for details.

-Pym.js was built by the NPR Visuals team, based on work by the NPR Tech Team and Ioseb Dzmanashvili.
-Thanks to Erik Hinton for suggesting the name.

-Additional contributors:

-## License & Credits

-Released under the MIT open source license.
 See [LICENSE](LICENSE) for details.

 The predecessor to Zaphpa was originally created by [Ioseb Dzmanashvili](http://github.com/iosebi).
 Project